novarosa/mreow/README.md

 - cc

-*Nota bene*: I try to make this code work portably in any environment, but testing is done on FreeBSD with clang and FreeBSD make for the time being.
+*Nota bene*: I try to make this code work portably in any environment, but testing is done on FreeBSD with clang and bmake for the time being.
 I also plan to start testing this on macOS as well with gmake and clang.

 ## synopsis
 `$ make && ./mreow`